jianglibo/pagehelper-docs/cm6/index.md

 ]
 ```

-If has attribute `data-firewritein`, it will fire:
+If has attribute `data-firewritein`, it will fire event when user typing in the editor:

 ```typescript
 if (this.firewritein) {